thinkphp/JSON-RPC-MooTools/README.md

 * ``headers`` (*String*) Request headers.
 Passed through to ``Request.JSON``.

 ### Events:

+The JSONRPC class has four events and you can specify the matching callbacks.

 * ``success`` | ``onSuccess`` (*Function*) this event is fired when the JSON-RPC call is finished, and the ID is returned from the server matches the one used in the request.
 * ``failure`` | ``onFailure`` (*Function*) this event is fired when the HTTP request fails.
 This event does not signify that the actual RPC call failed.
 For the RPC failure use the ``idMismatch`` and ``remoteFailure``.